Last updated: 2 weeks ago

 "iPhone 13" Features

-When it comes to leaks and rumors for nearly a year away, most of the information is derived from supply chain information and patents.
+When it comes to leaks and rumors for still months away, most of the information is derived from supply chain information and patents.
 Devices this early in development leak from inside Apple only very rarely, but with working from home inducing some difficulty in containing leaks, more information is "known" about this future device than normal.

 The iPhone 12 returned to flat sides with a new design, which means the "iPhone 13" will likely not change external design much year-over-year.
 Apple has had their iPhone lines on a tick-tick-tock refresh cycle for redesigns due to how their supply chain and design cycles work.
 The longer a design can be reused, the wider the margins Apple can make on their current models.